MaxStalker/code-scout/README.md

 ### Tagging
 Select users - as well as original code owners - will be able to tag used patterns and add additional comments for blocks of code (think lyrics comments on [Genius](https://genius.com/Spice-genie-lyrics)

+### Lookup known transactions and script
+You can copy/paste hash of known transaction and get information about what's happening inside of it.
+Ensuring you that it's safe to sign it, for example.

 ## Solution
 ### How to look for deployed contracts